Well-quasi-ordered classes of bounded clique-width: Concluding Remarks

 \section{Concluding Remarks}

 We have proven that for \kl{hereditary classes} of graphs of \kl{bounded clique-width}, being \kl{$\forall$-well-quasi-ordered} is a very robust notion, that enjoys many structural characterisations, and where most conjectures from the literature on labelled well-quasi-orderings hold true.
 We consider these results as a first step towards understanding the landscape of labelled well-quasi-orderings of graphs and other relational structures.

-A natural research direction would be to consider other classes of relational structures.
+Note that we proved a very strong dichotomy result for hereditary classes of graphs of bounded clique-width: either they are not \kl{$2$-well-quasi-ordered} or the \kl{induced subgraph} relation on them is simpler than the \kl{gap-embedding} relation on trees.
+We conjecture that this dichotomy extends to all hereditary classes of graphs: there is nothing beyond (nested) trees.
 We strongly believe that our techniques can be adapted to the case of finite relational structures over a finite relational signature.
 Another interesting direction would be to consider non-hereditary classes of graphs of bounded clique-width.
 In this case, we also believe that our techniques can be adapted.

 A fundamental limitation of our work is that we assume classes to be of \kl{bounded clique-width}.
-We believe that classes of graphs that are \kl{$2$-well-quasi-ordered} are necessarily of \kl{bounded clique-width} (see \cref{cwqo:conj}), and a first step would be to show that every such class is \emph{monadically dependent}.
+We believe that classes of graphs that are \kl{$2$-well-quasi-ordered} are necessarily of \kl{bounded clique-width} (see \cref{cwqo:conj}), and a first step would be to show that every such class is \emph{monadically dependent}, a notion originating from model theory \cite{baldwin85} that has been recently investigated in finite model theory with the belief that it characterises tractable model checking for first-order formulas (see for instance \cite{dreier24} and \cite{dreier2024flipbreakability}).
+We actually conjecture a stronger statement, that does not involve labelling the graphs of the class.